History of Dreamworld: 2010s

 On 10 November 2011, Dreamworld announced a three-stage plan to incorporate DreamWorks Animation films and characters into its theme park.
 The three phases were expected to cost $10 million to complete.
 On 19 December 2011, Dreamworld opened the DreamWorks Holiday Shrektacular Show which featured 8 DreamWorks Animation characters live on stage.
 This was the first of a three-phase plan to incorporate the characters into the theme park.
 The show concluded on 27 January 2012.
 On 1 February 2012, following the peak season, Dreamworld closed most of the rides in Kid's World.
 The 8400 sqm area was rethemed into the DreamWorks Experience precinct over a period of two months.
-This phase was officially opened to the public on 31 March 2012.
+This phase was officially opened to the public on 31 March 2012, and Mighty-Go-Round was rethemed as Shrek's Ogre-Go-Round, Swinger Zinger was rethemed as Puss in Boots Sword Swing, Blue's Skidoo was rethemed as Dronkey Flyers, and Kite Flyer was rethemed as Gingy's Glider as part of Shrek's Faire Faire Away, and Sky Rocket was rethemed as Escape from Madagascar, the Dreambowl was rethemed as King Julien's Theatre in the Wild, and Rainforest Rampage was rethemed as MAD Jungle Jam as part of Madagascar Madness.

 On 9 July 2012 at Dreamworld, the Australian Minister for Tourism Martin Ferguson announced that the Australian Government would contribute $1.1 million to the redevelopment of the Australian Wildlife Experience into an Indigenous tourist experience.
 Dreamworld's owners, Ardent Leisure, vowed to match the grant in order to have the $2.2 million redeveloped area open by late 2013.
 Dreamworld have previously worked with the Indigenous community to develop the Dreamworld Dreamtime show in 2010 and 2011.

 The Dreamworld Wildlife Foundation (DWF) works with wildlife groups and brings financial support to conservation of wildlife on a global scale.
 DWF, founded in March 2012 is international and non-governmental.
 DWF is based out of Dreamworld amusement and houses some native species at the park such as Koalas, Dingos and Tigers.
 These animals are available for encounters and picture to be taken with them.
 These services are available to this day (as of September, 2022.)

 On 15 July 2012, Dreamworld closed the Avalanche in order for construction to continue on the final development phase of the DreamWorks Animation alliance, Kung Fu Panda: Land of Awesomeness.
 The new area included a new set of bumper cars, Skadoosh, as well as Dreamworld's eighth thrill ride, Pandamonium, and the Kung Fu Academy.

+AVPX closed on 31 March 2013.
+It was replaced with Zombie Evilution on 13 September 2013.
+Zombie Evilution originally ran as a temporary scare maze until 14 October.
+On 18 October, the attraction reopened as a laser skirmish attraction with the same theme and backstory.